neverfap-deluxe/nfd-api/content/content_articles/EDIT--INTRO-what-is-neverfap.md

 <!--TODO: I talk more about it in this article Article on observation -->
 And furthermore, developing observation is easy.

-For further information of the exercises and practices on this website, please head to our <a class="link" href="https://neverfapdeluxe.com/practices">Practices</a> section.
+For further information of the exercises and practices on NeverFap Deluxe, please head to our <a class="link" href="https://neverfapdeluxe.com/practices">Practices</a> section.

 From there you can learn more about the various ways in which teach you self-control through meditation and various perspective exercises.